ivpn/ivpn.net/src/content/en/blog/dns-traffic-leak-outside-vpn-tunnel-on-android.md

 tags:
   - Apps
 date: 2024-06-13T08:00:00.000Z
+thumbnailImage: /images-static/uploads/vpn.png
 ---
 Recently we were made aware of a potential DNS traffic leak outside the VPN tunnel on Android.
-Even with Android OS "Always-on VPN" and "Block connections without VPN" options enabled, as per the report the plaintext DNS traffic can be observed outside the VPN tunnel.
+Even with Android OS "Always-on VPN" and "Block connections without VPN" options enabled, [as per the report](https://issuetracker.google.com/issues/337961996) the plaintext DNS traffic can be observed outside the VPN tunnel.

 During our investigation, we were able to confirm the issue when using different VPN apps on Android (including the IVPN app).
 The issue was reproduced in several different Android versions, including the latest Android 14.